Make The Difference In A Patient’s Life

 - Hold a valid and current pilot certificate for the aircraft category, class and type (if a type rating is required) in which I will be acting as pilot-in-command

-- Hold a valid and current medical certificate
+- Hold at least a valid and current Class III medical certificate**

 - Be IFR rated, current, and qualified in the aircraft category, class, and type (if a type rating is required) to be flown